New York DNA Testing Laws: Requirements for Paternity & Family Testing

 How long does it take to get results from a legal DNA test?

-What happens if I submit unauthorized samples?
+What happens if I submit unauthorized samples or use an uncertified lab?

 Follow us on Instagram and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 302-529-1789, Mon-Fri from 8:30 AM to 5:30 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.